European clubs attack proposed FIFA reforms

 ECA dismissed a proposal to create a stakeholders' committee representing clubs, leagues and players, saying it did not address the issue.

-"ECA believes that rather than reduce the risk of tension within the football family, the proposed recommendations will only lead to increased frustration among stakeholders," it said.
+"ECA believes that rather than reduce the risk of tension within the soccer family, the proposed recommendations will only lead to increased frustration among stakeholders," it said.

 "ECA had misgivings towards the manner in which FIFA managed this reform process, but agreed to give FIFA the benefit of the doubt.